- Division: Magnoliophyta

 The so-called fireworks pincushion proteas have flowers that look like rockets blasting into the sky or resembling a shower of green and yellow sparks, shimmering over the leaves below.

 With leaves that shine and glint in the sunshine, it's easy to see how this protea got its name.
 The effect is caused by long, silvery hairs on the leaves that reflect light.
-This rare species gives off a faint scent of root beer, which attracts protea beetles that congregate on the flowers and carry out pollination.
+This rare plant gives off a faint scent of root beer, which attracts protea beetles that congregate on the flowers and carry out pollination.